tjwick/puppet-katello_client/README.md

 # PUPPET-KATELLO_CLIENT

-This module provides configuration and management of the katello client and leverages the custom type of jlaska/puppet-subscription_manager to handle registration and consumption of katello content subscriptions.
+This module provides configuration and management of registration and consumption of katello content subscriptions.
+It borrows heavily from jlaska's custom rhsm provider type.

 ## License